gnaaruag/port-blog/src/content/blog/experimenting-with-kolmogorov-arnold-networks.md

 ### A brief note on what they actually mean

 KANs like MLPs are also universal approximators.
-Below I have taken snippets of what I thought was important the base papers explanation.
+Below I have taken snippets of what I thought was important in the explanations given in the base paper.

 KANs are proposed as a promising alternative to MLPs.
 While MLPs have fixed activation functions on neurons, KANs have learnable activation functions on weights.